TheDiamondSkyv32/Codewars/README.md

 I consistently optimize and refactor my code.
 Sometimes for efficiency, sometimes for readability, sometimes for both.
 ## Lessons Learned:

-No matter what your experience level, being an engineer means continuously learning.
-Every time you build something you always have those *whoa this is awesome* or *fuck yeah I did it!* moments.
-This is where you should share those moments!
-Recruiters and interviewers love to see that you're self-aware and passionate about growing.
-The biggest lesson I learned in this completing the vast sea of quuestions is that it is a long journey and you may not know everything, actually you aren't expected to.
+Lessons that I learned in this completing the vast sea of questions is that it is a long journey and you may not know everything, actually you aren't expected to.
 What matters is taking the initiative to improve and figuring it out and staying consistent!
+Keep on the grind and keep pushing that ceiling.